 Likert scale questions create consistency when surveying participants on qualitative topics.
 Rather than letting the participant describe their own experience, they're provided with predefined options to measure it.
 That way, surveyors can obtain specific feedback using a quantified response.

-Here are some common examples of Likert scale questions:
+Here are some examples of common use cases for Likert scale questions.

 1. Product Use Likert Scale Question